-RHB 491 Grief Work in Rehabilitation
+RHB 420 Law and the Disabled

-RHB 492 Law & The Disabled
+RHB 425 Grief Work in Rehabilitation

 RHB 520 Group Process in Rehabilitation

 RHB 525 Rehabilitation Administration

 D. Electives (Nine Credits)

 The courses chosen must reflect relevance to the student's area of interest in rehabilitation.
 Courses in Alcohol Studies may be chosen up to a total of 14 credits, which constitutes a specialty program.